jph98/scripts/vimsnippets.md

 * .vim contains the various bits and pieces

 Use pathogen from here - https://github.com/tpope/vim-pathogen
+* Download into the autoload folder

-Things are installed in .vim/bundle after that
+* Things are installed in .vim/bundle after that

 Comments - use "
 Help - use : then tab